99darshan/restcountries_py/README.md

 ...
 ```

-Find country with their name exactly matching the query string
+Find country with their name exactly matching the query string.

 ```python
 >>> country_for_name = rc.find_by_name("United States", full_text=True)